ambiot/documents/docs/source/ambd_arduino/BW16_/getting_started/ambd_getting_started.rst

  |bw16-get-start-18|

-Press :guilabel:`Upload` button in Arduino IDE to compile and upload the program.
+Please make sure the board is connected to your computer, then click :guilabel:`"sketch" → "Upload"`.
-Arduino IDE will wait for 5s for the development board to enter the upload mode.
+There is a 5-seconds count down set as a reminder to enter the upload mode.

    |bw16-get-start-19|